Tania Zulkoskey Counselling

 What are your qualifications?

-What is the Board of Registration of Social Workers?
+What is the BC College of Registration of Social Workers?

 What is different about a counsellor with a social work background?